charles-river-analytics/VSDK-Unreal/README.md

 # VSDK Unreal Edition

 The road to developing XR content is full of obstacles.
-VSDK is made by XR developers for XR developers to remove some of those obstacles so you can focus on building real interactive experiences.
+VSDK was made by XR developers for XR developers, to remove some of those obstacles so you can focus on building immersive, interactive experiences.

-Originally built for the Unity 3D engine, VSDK Unreal brings the same time-saving features to the Unreal Engine.
+*VSDK is now available for the Unreal Engine.*

 While VSDK Unreal should be compatible with previous versions of Unreal Engine, use with Unreal Engine 4.26 for best results.

-**We are currently launching the VSDK Unreal Edition project.
-Documentation is coming to the GitHub wiki soon.
-In the meantime, please be patient as we finalize setup.**
+See the [GitHub wiki](https://github.com/charles-river-analytics/VSDK-Unreal/wiki) for installation instructions.
+Additional documentation and tutorials will be available soon.

 ## Disclaimer

-VSDK Unreal is currently in **alpha** which means it is functional but not necessarily stable.
-Code is likely to evolve as we move towards a **beta** release, at which point the code is expected to be stable but not 100% bug-free.
+VSDK Unreal is currently in **alpha**, which means it is functional but not guaranteed to be stable.
+Code is likely to evolve as we move towards a **beta** release, when the code will be stable but not 100% bug-free.

-### Features
+## Features

-VSDK Unreal was built using our real experience developing XR applications in both Unity and Unreal.
-We've worked hard building in key time-saving features that make it easier to go from prototype to full application.
+VSDK Unreal incorporates the same time-saving features as the original [VSDK for Unity 3D](https://github.com/charles-river-analytics/VSDK-Unity):

-- **Multiplatform Support**
+- Multiplatform Support
-    - Develop your experience once in Unreal Engine and easily deploy to common XR devices without significant rework
+  - Develop your experience once in Unreal Engine and easily deploy it to common XR devices without significant rework.
-    - Support for less common I/O devices (i.e. hand tracking, eye tracking, and haptics) is a priority for our team, as we believe these are the technologies future XR platforms will be built on
+  - The device roadmap includes less common I/O technologies, such as hand tracking, eye tracking, and haptics, because we believe future XR platforms will rely on these technologies.
-- **Blueprint Ready**
+- Blueprint Ready
-    - Blueprint Scripting is one of the coolest features of Unreal Engine
+  - Blueprint Scripting is one of the coolest features of Unreal Engine.
-    - Most of our code is written in C++ but is completely usable and extensible via Blueprint
+  - Most code for VSDK Unreal is written in C++, but VSDK Unreal is completely usable and extensible via Blueprint.
-- **Thorough Interaction System**
+- Interaction System
-    - We've built an interaction system that covers the most common XR use cases, with an eye on immersive simulations
+  - Our interaction system includes the most common XR use cases, with a focus on immersive simulations.
-    - Locomotion, Object Interaction, and More!
+  - The system includes locomotion, object interaction, and more!